 Every blog post you write should have a way to guide people onto the next step with you and your brand.
 Whether that’s a link to a lead magnet, an invitation to book a call, a link to a relevant product, or asking readers to share the post.

-If you’d like to learn how to use blogging to increase your leads and sales, check out my new course – Online Marketing Academy for Pet Businesses.
+If you’d like to learn how to use blogging to increase your leads and sales, check out my digital course – Online Marketing Academy for Pet Businesses.